 - Formal Paper Submission Deadline (for accepted abstracts) – Friday 14 June 2019

-We hope to see you in Sydney!
+We hope to see you on the Gold Coast!